reverentgeek/okta.github.io/_source/_posts/2019-08-14-okta-authjs-pkce.md

 ---
 layout: blog_post
-title: "Implement Authorization Code with PKCE flow"
+title: "Implement the OAuth 2.0 Authorization Code with PKCE flow"
 author: dogeared
 description: "This tutorial shows you how to migrate from the OAuth 2.0 Implicit flow to the more secure Authorization Code with PKCE flow"
 tags: [java, oauth2, tutorial, security, authorization, pkce]